khandelwal/greedy-rewiring-network-generator/README.md

-## A Network Generator That Greedy Rewiring
+## A Network Generator That Uses Greedy Rewiring

 Starting with a regular random network, we use a greedy rewiring procedure to gradually generate an exponentially distributed network.
 In particular, we